jigpu/linuxwacom-wiki-archive/wiki/Wacom_Tablet_Set_Up.md

 ### Bamboo P&T Touch Toggle Script

-Turning touch off helps to avoid accidental input if you touch the tablet when not holding the stylus (it alsoduplicates the function and button assignment in Windows).
+Turning touch off helps to avoid accidental input if you touch the tablet when not holding the stylus (it also duplicates the function and button assignment in Windows).

 The following script requires [xsetwacom](xsetwacom "wikilink").
 The